 How it works!

-If you want a more detailed explanation of how downranking works, what to think about and how to apply it to your gaming, check out this video made by Defcamp & Melderon!
+If you want a more detailed explanation of how downranking works in Classic Wow, what to think about and how to apply it to your gaming, check out this video made by Defcamp & Melderon!

 Using the tool

 - Fill out your total amount of Healing Power as shown in the in-game character pane

 - Fill out your details like crit, haste or if you have the AQ20 tablets.

 - Fill out the talents to match your own talent points